VesnaBozic/sql-theory/README.md

 Each row is one record.
 For example if we have table representing movies one row will represent one movie.

-## What is column?
+## What is a column?

-Column is single attribute for all rows in the table.
+A Column is single attribute for all rows in the table.

-## What us a query?
+## What is a query?

 A query is a request for a data from datebase table ( or combination of tables)